 In July 1992, the SIPE Board of Directors contracted Mr. Han J. Helling of Helling and Associates, an independent contractor, as a consultant to the Santa Barbara SIPE.

-In July of 2018, the SIPE Board of Directors hired Keith Cox to replace Vern Sanborn who will retire in December.
+In July of 2018, the SIPE Board of Directors hired Keith Cox to replace Vern Sanborn that retired December 2018.

 The SIPE Board of Directors is committed to providing a safe working environment for employees.